High-entropy alloy: Other properties

 For those alloys that do form solid solutions, an additional empirical parameter has been proposed to predict the crystal structure that will form.
-HEAs are usually FCC (face-centred cubic), BCC (body-centred cubic), HCP (hexagonal close-packed), or a mixture of the above structures, and each structure have their own advantages and disadvantages in terms of mechanical properties.
+HEAs are usually FCC (face-centred cubic), BCC (body-centred cubic), HCP (hexagonal close-packed), or a mixture of the above structures, and each structure has their own advantages and disadvantages in terms of mechanical properties.
 There are many methods to predict the structure of HEA.
 Valence electron concentration (VEC) can be used to predict the stability of the HEA structure.
 The stability of physical properties of the HEA is closely associated with electron concentration (this is associated with the electron concentration rule from the Hume-Rothery rules).

 When HEA is made with casting, only FCC structures are formed when VEC is larger than 8.
 When VEC is between 6.87 and 8, HEA is a mixture of BCC and FCC, and while VEC is below 6.87, the material is BCC.
-In order to produce certain crystal structure of HEA, certain phase stabilizing elements can be added.
-Experimentally, adding elements such as Al and Cr and help the formation of BCC HEA while Ni and Co can help forming FCC HEA.
+In order to produce a certain crystal structure of HEA, certain phase stabilizing elements can be added.
+Experimentally, adding elements such as Al and Cr can help the formation of BCC HEA while Ni and Co can help form FCC HEA.